|IT Based Tactics||✓|

 Among the efforts to address prostitution and sex trafficking locally are those targeting consumer-level demand.
 The Corpus Christi Police Department has been conducting street-level reverse stings since at least 1983, if not earlier.
 Police concentrate those efforts in parts of the city with the most persistent complaints, including areas near Leopard Street, Brownlee Boulevard and South Port Avenue.
 Some operations have resulted in the arrest of over 50 sex buyers.
 For example, in 1983, officers conducted a two-day street-level reverse sting operation that resulted in the arrest of 53 male sex buyers.
 According to reports, one arrested male sex buyer had offered an undercover policewoman 40 cents in exchange for sex acts.
 Operations have also been conducted in response to complaints from residents and businesses in areas where rates of prostitution activity are particularly high.
 For example, in 1998, in response to an appeal from business owners and residents along Leopard Street, an area known for significant issues regarding prostitution and related offenses, law enforcement implemented new penalties for prostituted people and sex buyers arrested in the area.
 Police also stated that increased efforts to reduce the demand for commercial sex would be implemented in the area.
 Arrested sex buyers were subjected to 12 months’ probation, 100 hours of community service, fined $100, required to complete a sex offender course, and place a bumper sticker on their cars that stated “Stop Sex Offenders.”
 In addition, police placed geographic restraining (or SOAP) order restricting individuals who had been arrested for prostitution related crimes from returning to the area.
 Participating agencies included the Corpus Christi Police Department in coordination with the Nueces County DA’s Office, and the County Community Supervision Department.
 A recent example of a reverse sting was a street-level operation occurring in March 2018 that resulted in the arrest of six sex buyers.
 Operations have been conducted at all hours of the day, using undercover female officers as decoys.
 For example, in June 2018, police directed a reverse sting on a Thursday afternoon in Corpus Christi’s North and West side neighborhoods.
 A female officer posed as a prostituted person and was solicited by men requesting sex acts in exchange for money.
 Seven men were arrested and charged with prostitution, a class B misdemeanor and that can be punishable by up to six months in jail and a $2,000 fine.
 Six of the seven men arrested during that operation agreed to attend a voluntary prostitution diversion education program at their expense.
 The “john school” program educates men about the negative consequences of prostitution, circumstances that may lead someone to purchase sex, and the impact they have on the individual they attempt to solicit sex in exchange for money.
 If the men successfully complete the education program, their case could be dismissed by the Nueces County District Attorney’s Office.

-In addition to reverse stings, various other demand reduction tactics have been deployed in the county such as, public education.
+In addition to tactics involving sex buyer arrests, other demand reduction tactics have been deployed in the county such as, public education.
 For example, in 2001, the Crime Patrol and Prevention District approved spending $3,010 to produce public service announcement aimed at local sex buyers.
 The ads were focused on education potential sex buyers about the dangers of commercial sex and STDs.

 - 53 jailed for prostitution (1983)